Over the past year, life has thrown me so many unexpected bumps and storms. A few of them are just too much for me to take.

 We start to believe that no good could ever come to us and that there is just no point in even trying.

 But I tell you this: Life will not forsake you.
 Life has so many things in store for you.
-All you have to do is to put your trust in yourself, stay true to your heart’s desires and things will slowly fall into place.
+You have to let go of negativity and put your trust in yourself, stay true to your heart’s desires and things will slowly fall into place.

 Do your best in everything, every day.
 Believe in what you can do and move forward one step at a time — everything will eventually fall into place.